 Resources for worshiping with children can be found at the Worshiping With Children blog.

-The Diocese of Iowa will be offering live-streamed worship on Sunday mornings.
+The Diocese of Iowa will be also be offering live-streamed worship on Sunday mornings.
 Connection information, bulletins, and other resources or prayer, worship, learning, and sharing faith during this time can be found here.

 AA (Alcoholics Anonymous) will very regrettably not be able to meet at St. Andrew's during this state of emergency.
 Please see the AA Des Moines page for information about alternatives.
 We are very sorry not to be able to host these important gatherings at this time.

 Resources to support mental health and coping with COVID-19 can be found here.